ngircd/ngircd/INSTALL.md

 - Starting with ngIRCd 20, users can "cloak" their hostname only when the configuration variable *CloakHostModeX* (introduced in 19.2) is set.
   Otherwise, only IRC operators, other servers, and services are allowed to set mode +x.
-This prevents regular users from changing their hostmask to the name of the IRC server itself, which confused quite a few people ;-)
+This prevents regular users from changing their host mask to the name of the IRC server itself, which confused quite a few people ;-)

 Differences to version 17.x